 Building interest in this region has ebbed and flowed over the years.
-Back in the 1990s and 2000s, we worked on over 20 projects in the Quechee and Woodstock area, but when the 2008 housing crisis hit, interest waned and building slowed way down.
+Back in the 1990s and 2000s, we worked on over 20 projects in the Quechee and Woodstock area.
+But when the 2008 housing crisis hit, interest waned and building slowed way down.
 Today, however, during the COVID-19 pandemic, interest has once again increased from those interested in building in the area.
-Apparently, it offers rural living with enough to do to appeal to those looking for a change of pace and exchange urban living for the country life.
+Apparently, it offers rural living with enough to do to appeal to those looking for a change of pace and exchange urban living for country life.

 Stowe, VT timber frame ski home (timber frame by Davis Frame)

 Stowe is previously known as the Ski Capital of the East.
 It is a quaint northern Vermont ski town that offers much more than just skiing, making it a year-round destination.
 While Vail-owned Stowe Mountain Resort always drives up Stowe’s winter population, vacationers and second homeowners are drawn to the town as much in the summer and fall months.
 In fact, the local central reservation center, Stowe Area Association, says that summer is now busier than winter in Stowe.